emiljapelt/trench/README.md

           │ │
           ╵ ╵
 ```
-## File extentsion
+# File extension
 | | |
 | --- | --- |
 | .tr | Source code for a players behavior |
 | .trc | Compiled .tr file |
 | .trg | A game file |

-## Trench langauge
+# Trench langauge

 A program consists of a register block and a directive block.

-### Register block
+## Register block
 Here the set of available names has to be defined.
 For example if you want to be able to save information under the name 'a', a register 'a' must be defined here.

 ```
-[int a = 1, b, counter = 0, d = N, dir k, ...]
+[int a = 1, b, counter = 0, d = N, dir k, field f, ...]
 ```

 A register can be given an explicit initial value, by assignment, otherwise it will take 0 as its initial value.
-By default register carry intergers, but they can also be made to carry directions.
+By default register carry intergers, but they can also be made to carry directions or fields information.

-### Directive block
+## Directive block
 Here the logic is defined.
 It consist of a series of statements, which will be interpreted from the top.
 Statements take some steps to execute, a limit to how many steps can be taken in a turn is set in the game rules.
 Additonally, some statements will use an action, the number of actions available per turn is defined by the game rules.

+### Values
 | value | explaination | examples | steps |
 | --- | --- | --- | --- |
 | _x_ | reference to a register 'x' | counter | 1 |